dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 ### Chinese input laggy

-Kill the process an reopen your app if it's still laggy on an app.
+Kill the process and **reopen your app** if it's still laggy on an app.

 2 ways to kill the process